pluralsh/documentation/pages/plural-features/stacks-iac-management/index.md

 title: Stacks — IaC management
 description: How to manage Infrastructure as Code at Scale Using Plural
 ---
-The goal of Plural Stacks is to provide a scalable framework to manage infrastructure as code like Terraform, Ansible and Pulumi with a kubernetes-friendly, api-driven approach.
+The goal of Plural Stacks is to provide a scalable framework to manage infrastructure as code with a Kubernetes-friendly, API-driven approach.
+Stacks support Terraform, Terragrunt, Pulumi, Ansible, and custom runner workflows.
 The core workflow is as follows:

 * Declaratively define a stack with a type (terraform, ansible, etc), a location in a git repository to source code from, and a cluster on which it will execute
 * On each commit to the tracked git repository, a run is created which the Plural deployment operator will detect and execute on the targeted cluster